thiagotmb/ember-parse-adapter/README.md

 Get Started
 -----------

-You'll want to get an account at [Parse](https://parse.com).
+Create your [Parse Server ](https://github.com/ParsePlatform/parse-server).
 After this you will be provided with two keys:

 * Application ID
 * REST API Key